Report on effectiveness of NDV treatments

 Dr. Sears was able to save dogs at a rate in the high 90s because he was able to quickly identify distemper cases and treat the dogs before the narrow window of opportunity closed.
 Similarly, the vet in Houston was able to save a large majority of dogs because of the ability to treat dogs quickly with a readily available source of serum.

 However, the use of the serum does not guarantee that a dog will be saved.
-Distemper often opens up other opportunistic infections such as pneumonia.
+Distemper often opens the door to opportunistic infections such as pneumonia.
 Vets and caregivers have reported that even though they saw distemper symptoms reverse after NDV treatment, the dog died of pneumonia, another disease or medical problem.
 Dr. Sears has written a protocol of recommended treatments to give dogs an improved chance of survival.

 We invite any reasonable, skeptical inquiries into this report.